-Technology is becoming omnivalent, intelligent and emotional.
+Technology is becoming omnivalent, intelligent.

 The studies at IxD.ma are experiential and studio based.
 You develop your designer intuition, experience and portfolio through constant iteration, guided by mentors—passionate industry practitioners, who use their experience to guide you through challenging projects.